Intelligent-CAT-Lab/PLTranslationEmpirical/README.md

 # Programming Language Translation: An Empirical Study

+### Compute Requirements

+We used 16 NVIDIA A100 GPUs with 80GBs of memory for inferencing models.
+Moreover, for compiling and testing the generated translations, we used Python 3.10, g++ 11, GCC Clang 14.0, Java 11, and Go 1.20 for Python, C++, C, Java, and Go, respectively.

 ### Dataset

 We uploaded the dataset we used in our empirical study to [Zenodo]().
 The dataset is organized as follows: